-CHICO, Calif. —Several Pacific Gas and Electric Company (PG&E) public campgrounds in Plumas County are opening today after delays caused by winter storms damaged facilities, roads and trees.
+CHICO —Several PG&E public campgrounds in Plumas County are opening today after delays caused by winter storms damaged facilities, roads and trees.

 - PG&E’s Rocky Point Campground near Canyon Dam opened in time for Memorial Day weekend, but one of the three campsite loops will remain closed due to a large dead tree hazard.
 The tree contains a nesting osprey – a protected species – and cannot be removed until after nesting season.
 The loop is expected to open sometime in August after the tree can be safely removed.